 I began developing interactive virtual worlds in the 1990s under the visionary Randy Pausch (The Last Lecture), right around the time when the promise of virtual reality began to fizzle.
 So I continued working with storytellers – from emerging playwrights in San Francisco to massive media conglomerates in Los Angeles.
 After building an Intel Capital Company that was a bit too far ahead of the curve to survive, I founded the short-lived but robust Business Arts Marketing non-profit to connect artists with corporate executives that could help them make a living through their work.

 I continued to direct and produce traditional narrative productions that I found compelling, while still pushing the boundaries of storytelling and technology.
 My documentary feature “The Standbys” is a a New York Times Critic’s Pick and continues to play in theaters across the country.
-I also produced the award-winning feature thriller “Banshee Chapter” with Zachary Quinto, in which we pushed the boundaries of stereoscopic 3D filmmaking.
+I also produced the award-winning feature thriller “Banshee Chapter” with Zachary Quinto, which pushed the boundaries of stereoscopic 3D filmmaking.
+As a Disney Imagineer, I was part of the production team that brought to life Hong Kong Disneyland.
+Other collaborations have included: Walt Disney Productions, HBO, Carmike Cinemas, AMC

-I have a couple of degrees in Directing (Drama) and Human-Computer Interaction (Computer Science) from Carnegie Mellon University, and I was invited to be in the inaugural class of the CMU’s Masters of Entertainment Technology program.
-I’m a member of Phi Beta Kappa and an Andrew Carnegie Society Scholar.
+I have a couple of degrees in Directing (Drama) and Human-Computer Interaction (Computer Science) from Carnegie Mellon University, and was invited to be in the inaugural class of the CMU’s Masters of Entertainment Technology program.
+I’m a member of Phi Beta Kappa, an Andrew Carnegie Society Scholar, and I co-led a very exciting group of graduate and undergraduate students in the Blended Reality research group at Yale University.